<?xml version='1.0' encoding='UTF-8'?>

 </content>

-<link href="https://chupacabra.bearblog.dev/your-request-to-close-your-amazon-account-has-been-confirmed/" rel="alternate"/>
+<link href="https://lwgrs.bearblog.dev/re-bloggers-can-we-make-better-titles-for-our-posts/" rel="alternate"/>

 </entry>